ninjakx/ninjakx.github.io/_posts/2018-11-03-Introduction-to-Time-series.md

 ![img](https://latex.codecogs.com/gif.latex?\hat{T}_{t}&space;=&space;\frac{1}{m}&space;\sum_{j=-k}^k&space;y_{t&plus;j})

-The two commonly used Moving Averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA)
+The two commonly used Moving Averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).

 **a)Simple Moving Average**

 Simple Moving Average technical analysis indicator that averages quantity over a period of time and plots that average as a line.

 ```python